 Cape Cod is the easiest place to start for a classic Massachusetts beach trip.
 It has beaches, family lodging, lighthouses, seafood, bike paths, and whale watching.
 Martha’s Vineyard is a strong fit for island charm, while Nantucket feels more polished and upscale.

-If you want tropical-style beaches, compare Massachusetts with Hawaii, the Ultimate Hawaii Travel Guide, or the Caribbean.
+If you want tropical-style beaches, compare Massachusetts with Hawaii or the Ultimate Caribbean Travel Guide.
 If you want classic New England coast, seafood, lighthouses, ferries, and summer charm, Massachusetts is one of the best options in the country.

 Best History Trips in Massachusetts